Trump's personal lawyer says been asked to testify to House panel Sept 5

-WASHINGTON U.S. President Donald Trump's personal lawyer Michael Cohen said on Tuesday he had been asked to testify on Sept.
+WASHINGTON (Reuters) - U.S. President Donald Trump's personal lawyer Michael Cohen said on Tuesday he had been asked to testify on Sept.
 5 before the House Intelligence Committee.

 "I am committed to complying with the subpoena by the House Permanent Select Intelligence Committee, including the request to testify on September 5th," Cohen told Reuters, confirming an account first reported by Bloomberg News.